datawire/Sample-External-Service/services/http-authz/README.md

+# Envoy-Auth-gRPC-v3

+## V3 of the auth service API used for Ambassador Edge Stack has been released as part of Emissary-ingress/Edge-Stack version `2.3.0`.
+Version `2.3.0` supports both the `v2` and the `v3` API, whereas as of Emissary-ingress/Edge-Stack version `3.0.0` only the `v3` transport protocol is supported.

+## Please see the v2 service if you are looking for an example you can use for Emissary-ingress/Edge-Stack versions prior to `2.3.0`.

-# v2_Auth
+# v3_Auth
-Example service for authorization in Envoy over gRPC
+Example service for authorization in Envoy over gRPC using transport protocol `v3`

 This is an example service for performing operations on requests.
 It is meant to be used with an Ambassador Edge Stack `External Filter`.